-How SB-525 works
+How does SB-525 work?

-Overall, a single SB-525 administration may provide a durable production of coagulation factor VIII in liver cells, which is then carried into the blood stream and can assist in the formation of blood clots, protecting against bleeding complications in hemophilia patients.
+The genetic information within SB-525 is carried and delivered to liver cells, where clotting factors are normally produced, using a harmless virus called AAV.
+A single SB-525 treatment may be sufficient to allow a durable production of clotting factor VIII in liver cells.
+Once made by liver cells, the clotting factor will be carried to the bloodstream and should assist in the formation of blood clots, protecting against bleeding complications seen in hemophilia patients.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.